lleviraz/urban_segmentation/docs/index.md

 To deal with that we experimented with a few metrics:

-1. **IoU (Jaccard Index), Dice Score** - both measure the overlap of the predicted mask and the original one.
+1.**IoU (Jaccard Index), Dice Score** - both measure the overlap of the predicted mask and the original one.
 Intuitively, a successful prediction is one which maximizes the overlap between the predicted and true objects.
 The IoU and Dice scores are calculated **for each class separately** and then averaged over all classes to provide a global, mean IoU and Dice scores

 <p align="center">
   <img src="images/image3.png" height="50px">
 </p>

-2. **Pixel Accuracy (Foreground and overall)**
+2.**Pixel Accuracy (Foreground and overall)**
 Report the percent of correctly classified pixels in the mask, The pixel accuracy is reported for each class separately as well as globally across all classes.(accuracy of the 250 and 250 classes only, ignoring the background classes)

 <p align="center">